lzwzli/New-AzIcoVM/README.md

 ## Examples
     ./New-IcoAzVM.ps1 -SubscriptionName MySubscription -ResourceGroupName MyResourceGrp -Location eastus -VMCount 2 -VMSize B4ms -UseSSD N -VMPrefix IcoVM -ICONICSversion 10.96.2 -Username iconicsadmin -AllowHTTP Y -AllowFWX Y
+The example above would prompt for the *iconicsadmin* password and then create the following:
+1. Set the subscription to *MySubscription*
+1. Create *MyResourceGrp* in the *eastus* region if it doesn't exist, otherwise use the existing resource group
+1. If a new resource group is created, also create the network components like subnet, VNet and NSG.
+The NSG will have *HTTP (TCP port 80)* and *FrameWorX (TCP port 8778)* allowed for inbound.
+1. Create 2 ICONICS Suite *10.96.2* VMs with the *B4ms* size using *Standrd HDD* OS disk.
+1. If a new resource group is created, VM name will be *IcoVM-1* and *IcoVM-2*.

+    If resource group already exist and there is already a VM with prefix of *IcoVM*, then the VM name will be *IcoVM-2* and *IcoVM-3*.
+1. Set the initial admin of the VMs to be *iconicsadmin* with the password entered earlier.